 The company launched its service in stealth mode in 2015, shipping for more than 700 meal kits for three months.
 The company launched its platform publicly in April in the same year when more than 1,000 meals were delivered to approximately 800 Singaporean families in just two weeks.
 Each meal ranged from S$15 to S$30, with a delivery charge of S$30.
 In November, the company launched ‘RedMart Relay’, to deliver goods to their customers.

 Malaysian based MyGroser lets customers order groceries online and get it delivered right at their doorsteps without any hassle.
 MyGroser expects faster growth in the online grocery business and opens investment for expansion across various regions of southeast Asia.
 The company offers fresh products, goods, food, essential items, and seamless grocery delivery to customers in Malaysia’s USD20 billion supermarket and grocery space.

 Malaysia based organic online store, Organic4U is an online grocery delivery service to customers.
 Customers can order organic vegetables, organic fruits, products, or any other thing from the platform to get it delivered right at your doorsteps.
 The fantastic service offering of the platform has helped them build a unique and robust presence in customers’ hearts quickly.

 Make Smart Choices to Shop Online with the Best Southeast Asia’s Best Online Grocery Store!

 It has become essential for every individual to have access to have quick access to groceries as it is an integral part of life.
-There is numerous online grocery store in the southeast Asia market these days which helps us leverage on time grocery delivery right at our place.
-If you are dealing in the grocery delivery market, it becomes vital for you to opt for changing to ensure your business survival in the market.
+There is numerous online grocery store in the Southeast Asia market these days which helps us leverage on-time grocery delivery right at our place.
+If you are dealing in the grocery delivery market, it becomes vital for you to opt for changing to ensure your business’s survival in the market.